JeffAMcGee/www/content/mvc-frameworks.md

 You cannot put a `ko.observable` or a `ko.computed` on a prototype.

 And that's just the first choice I had to make.
-You see this same maze of twisty pasages every time you want to pick a new library in Javascript.
+You see this same maze of twisty passages every time you want to pick a new library in Javascript.
 Everyone seems to have written their own testing library.
-I found eight npm packages for the jquery library, and most of them were out-of-date.
+I found eight npm packages for the JQuery library, and most of them were out-of-date.
 There are dozens of tools for minification and deployment.
 Even 10gen officially supports two different libraries for talking to MongoDB.